Welcome to The Connection,

 Grants: Ellen has won funding for numerous mental health projects including $1.25 million from the Lilly Endowment and $575,000 from SAMHSA.
 Besides grant writing and submission, she can support project conceptualization and design, build out budgets, and suggest and bring on project partners.

-Lifestyle Assessment: Ellen learned a method of lifestyle assessment passed down verbally directly from Adler.
+Lifestyle Assessment: Ellen learned a method of lifestyle assessment passed down verbally from Adler.
 She has lectured on this technique for NASAP, the UK Adlerian Society, and the Adler Institute in Suisse Romande.
 She offers private lifestyle consultations as well as training in the method.

 To learn more, visit https://applepiecommunications.com/ or write to ellen.alderton@yahoo.com.